Agamennon/redux-tiny-router/README.md

 And it works, the example universal app  [react-redux-tiny](https://github.com/Agamennon/react-redux-tiny)  can show you more!

-### Using client side OPTION2 (bing stuff by hand) if OPTION1 does not have issues this will be deprecated
+### Using client side OPTION2 (bring stuff by hand) if OPTION1 is robbing you of applyMiddleware form a third party or you combine your reducers in a fancy way

 Create your store with the redux-tiny-router middleware and reducer